-3.4.2 MEPS Panel 12
+3.3.3 MEPS Panel 12 Weight Development Process

-The person-level weight for MEPS Panel 12 was developed using the 2007 full-year weight for an individual as a "base" weight for survey participants present in 2007.
-For key, inscope respondents who joined an RU some time in 2008 after being out-of-scope in 2007, the "base" weight was taken to be the 2007 family weight associated with the family the person joined.
-The weighting process included an adjustment for person-level nonresponse over Rounds 4 and 5 as well as raking to population control totals for December 2008 for key, responding persons inscope on December 31, 2008.
-These control totals were derived by scaling back the population distribution obtained from the March 2009 CPS to reflect the December 31, 2008 estimated population total (estimated based on Census projections for January 1, 2009).
-Variables used for person-level raking included: Census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic, Black but non-Hispanic, Asian, and other); sex; and age.
-(Poverty status is not included in this version of the MEPS full year database because of the time required to process the income data collected and then assign persons to a poverty status category).
-Key responding persons not inscope on December 31, 2008 but inscope earlier in the year retained, as their final Panel 12 weight, the weight after the nonresponse adjustment.
+The person-level weight for MEPS Panel 12 was developed using the 2007 full year weight for an individual as a "base" weight for survey participants present in 2008.
+For key, in-scope respondents who joined an RU some time in 2008 after being out-of-scope in 2007, the 2007 family weight associated with the family the person joined served as a "base" weight.
+The weighting process included an adjustment for nonresponse over Rounds 4 and 5 as well as a raking to population control figures for December 2008.
+These control figures were derived by scaling back the population totals obtained from the March 2009 CPS to correspond to a national estimate for the civilian noninstitutionalized population provided by the Census Bureau for December 2008.
+Variables used in the establishment of person-level control figures included: census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic, black but non-Hispanic, Asian but non-Hispanic, and other); sex; and age.
+Key, responding persons not in-scope on December 31, 2008 but in-scope earlier in the year retained, as their final Panel 12 weight, the weight after the nonresponse adjustment.

-3.4.3 MEPS Panel 13
+3.3.4 MEPS Panel 13 Weight Development Process